 We provide advice and guidance information to help you with new applications for benefits, to assist with the living costs.

-See below for information to help with your queries relating to benefit overpayments, choosing a bank account, income related benefits and non dependant deductions.
+Find information to help with your queries relating to benefit overpayments, choosing a bank account, income related benefits and non-dependant deductions.

 - Why we gave you too much benefit

 - If you have to pay back the amount

 - How you can appeal if you think this is wrong

 If the overpayment relates to council tax support, we will send you a revised council tax bill, and you will usually have to pay more council tax.

 Find further appeals information on the Housing Benefit and Council Tax Support page.

 Please Note: We may also decide to take criminal proceedings in respect of fraudulent overpayments.

 Choosing a bank account